Van-Goghbot/the-coderoom/docs/pick.rst

    :linenos:
    :lineno-start: 118

-The gripper then opens, and moves forward slightly, ready to recieve a brick.
+The gripper then opens and moves forward slightly, ready to receive a brick.
 To improve the error detection of the robot, we use the IR sensor on the end effector to determine whether it has been handed a brick.
 `Handing DE-NIRO a brick`_

 IR Sensor